 A variety of subsidies already exist for the media.
 Yet several participants wanted to explore how to broaden a constituency to back a campaign for government support for journalism.
 Participants noted that public support models for journalism have worked in parts of Europe: the BBC is funded by public tax dollars; the French government funds purchases of books published by French publishing houses.

 Participants acknowledged that it would be difficult to rally around public support for journalism in the U.S. without mechanisms to protect journalists from political pressures such as those currently battering the Corporation for Public Broadcasting.
 The postal rate subsidy model used in the U.S. was content neutral and worked well.
-Participants also noted that a another major sticking point would be how to decide what organizations and individuals qualify as “journalists” to benefit from that support.
+Participants also noted that another major sticking point would be how to decide what organizations and individuals qualify as “journalists” to benefit from that support.

 Many participants concluded that gaining public support would be a long-term and difficult campaign, but an area worth supporting.
 Net neutrality was cited as a similar campaign that took a long time but resulted in a big win.
 Specific ideas discussed included: